cwilliamOkafornta/Spindle_Scaling_And_Dynamics_Analysis/docs/Bio_image_data_processing_and_data_extraction/README.md

-# Bio-image Data Processing and Data Extraction
+# Bio-image data processing and data extraction

 This folder contains scripts and macros for processing raw microscopy images (typically multi-channel TIFF files) to extract quantitative data about centrosome and chromosome positions over time.